JEFH507/org-chart-goose-orchestrator/Technical Project Plan/PM Phases/Phase-4/Phase-4-Orchestration-Prompt.md

 # Phase 4 Orchestration Prompt

-**Copy this entire prompt to a new Goose session to execute Phase 4**
+**Copy this entire prompt to a new goose session to execute Phase 4**

 ---